-Abstract-Complex bandpass $\Delta \Sigma AD$ modulators can provide superior performance to a pair of real bandpass $\Delta \Sigma AD$ modulators of the same order.
+SUMMARY Complex bandpass $\Delta\Sigma AD$ modulators can provide superior performance to a pair of real bandpass $\Delta\Sigma AD$ modulators of the same order.
 They process just input I and Q signals, not image signals, and AD conversion can be realized with low power dissipation, so that they are desirable for such low-IF receiver applications.
-This paper proposes a new architecture for complex bandpass $\Delta\Sigma AD$ modulators with noise-coupled topology, which effectively raises the order of the complex modulator and achieves higher SQNDR (Signal to Quantization Noise and Distortion Ratio) with low power dissipation.
-By providing the cross-coupled quantization noise injection to internal I and Q Paths, two quantizers' noise coupling can be realized in complex form, which enhances the order of noise shaping in complex domain, and provides a higher-order NTF using a lower-order loop filter in complex $\Delta \Sigma AD$ modulator.
-Proposed higher-order modulator can be realized just by adding some passive capacitors and switches, the additional integrator circuit composed of operation amplifier is not necessary, and the performance of the complex modulator can be effectively raised without more power dissipation.
+This paper proposes a new architecture for complex bandpass $\Delta\Sigma AD$ modulators with cross-noisecoupled topology, which effectively raises the order of the complex modulator and achieves higher SQNDR (Signal to Quantization Noise and Distortion Ratio) with low power dissipation.
+By providing the cross-coupled quantization noise injection to internal I and Q paths, noise coupling between two quantizers can be realized in complex form, which enhances the order of noise shaping in complex domain, and provides a higher-order NTF using a lower-order loop filter in the complex $\Delta\Sigma$ AD modulator.
+Proposed higher-order modulator can be realized just by adding some passive capacitors and switches, the additional integrator circuit composed of an operational amplifier is not necessary, and the performance of the complex modulator can be effectively raised without more power dissipation.
 We have performed simulation with MATLAB to verify the effectiveness of the proposed architecture.
-The simulation results show that the proposed architecture can achieve the realization of higher-order enhancement, and improve the SQNDR of a complex bandpass $\Delta \Sigma AD$ modulator.
+The simulation results show that the proposed architecture can achieve the realization of higher-order enhancement, and improve SQNDR of the complex bandpass $\Delta\Sigma AD$ modulator.